max-talanov/1/computational emotional thinking course/intro.md

 #Intro

-##This course is  the challenge.
+##AI is the challenge.
-First of all I want to challenge you, I want you to think of the AI as  set of problems the still does not have any practical solutions.
+First of all, let's think of AI challenges:

+1. Biggest - we simply do not know what is natural intelligence.
+1. Derivative: what is consciousness?
+1. Derivative: what is thinking?
+1. What is feeling (love)?
+1. What is emotion?
+Why do we need emotions?
+What is emotional thinking?